About

 Industry Forecast

 The increasing number of retired baby boomers should have a beneficial effect on total employment in the banking industry.
 They are more likely than younger age groups to hold bank deposits and visit branches to do their banking.
-Many also may need help in retirement planning and investing wealth inherited from their parents and so may seek the services of the various financial professionals in banking, such as financial managers, and securities, commodities, and financial services sales agents.
+Many also need help in retirement planning and investing which increases demand for financial managers and personal financial advisors.

 Related Degree Fields